 SA COVID-19 Mental Health Support Line

-A reminder that SA Health has launched a mental health support line to help support the health and wellbeing of South Australians during the COVID-19 pandemic.
+SA Health has launched a mental health support line to help support the health and wellbeing of South Australians during the COVID-19 pandemic.
 Trained Lifeline counsellors will receive calls and also provide a call-back support service for people in distress, or who are in need of additional support caused by social isolation and long periods of quarantine.
 The support line will be staffed seven days week, from 8am to 8pm and can be reached at 1800 632 753.

 Mental health emergency hotline: 13 14 65